PlayStation Portal: price, release date and specs for the PS5 handheld

 PlayStation Portal pre-order date

-You can currently pre-order PlayStation Portal from Sony’s official PlayStation Direct store.
-This is earlier than anticipated, especially because both the PS5 Disc and Digital pre-orders happened just two months before the console was released and the PSVR 2 pre-order launched only three months in advance.
+You can currently pre-order PlayStation Portal from Sony’s official PlayStation Direct store and other retailers including Best Buy, Walmart and Amazon.
+Pre-orders went live earlier than expected, as both the PS5 Disc and Digital pre-orders happened just two months before the console was released and the PSVR 2 pre-order launched only three months in advance.

-So far the only place to pre-order the PlayStation Portal is through the official PlayStation Store – everything from PS5 plates to the PS5 DualSense Edge to the PSVR 2 got the same treatment before GameStop, Walmart, Amazon, Target and Best Buy.
+At first, it was only possible to pre-order the PlayStation Portal through the official PlayStation Store – everything from PS5 plates to the PS5 DualSense Edge to the PSVR 2 got the same treatment before GameStop, Walmart, Amazon, Target and Best Buy.
 It’s a power move, but it also stunts hardware Sony’s sales.
+Thankfully, other retailers are selling the PlayStation Portal, and you can find pre-order links below.

 Project Q name